jpercent/gestalt/README.md

-# Jestalt: Managing Python Dependencies with JSON
+# Managing Python Dependencies with JSON

 Jestalt is a framework for managing Python dependencies.
 Jestalt provides a JSON-based interface for expressing how programs and services are created,